AwokeKnowing/RoboND-Kinematics-Project/README.md

 ![image4]

-So we simple do the same process of finding the angle based on a triangle where the angle we want represents the difference in rotation between our current gripper orientation and the target gripper orientation.
+So we repeat the same process of finding the angle based on a triangle where the angle we want represents the difference in rotation between our current gripper orientation and the target gripper orientation.

 ### Project Implementation